LiskArchive/lisk-legacy-docs/custom-transactions.md

 undoAsset(store: StateStore): ReadonlyArray<TransactionError>
 ```

-The invert of `applyAsset`.
-Roll-back all of the changes to the accounts done in the `applyAsset` step.
+The inversion of the `applyAsset` method.
+Undoes all of the changes to the accounts applied by the `applyAsset` step.

 #### validateAsset